jorexdeveloper/java-utils/ScientificCalculator/README.md

 ```java
 public static final String evaluate (String expression, int roundTo)
 ```
 Takes a **String** containing a mathematical expression and an `int` used to round off the answer, then returns a **String** containing the answer or a message signaling failure.
-The answer is rounded off to the nearest place value of the digit at position `roundTo` from the left (using the [java.math.MathContext]()).
+The answer is rounded off to the nearest place value of the digit at position `roundTo` from the left (using the [java.math.MathContext](https://docs.oracle.com/javase/7/docs/api/java/math/MathContext.html)).

 **Tip :** Use the constant `Hiculator.ROUND_MODE_OFF` in place of `roundTo` to disable rounding off of the answer.

 ```java
 public static final String evaluateToWords (String expression, int roundTo)
 ```
-Similar to the above method but returns the answer in words using `Hiculator.DELIMETER_DEFAULT` as the default delimeter/separator for the words, and format `NumberToWord.FORMAT_DEFAULT` as the output format of the answer.
+Similar to the above method but returns the answer in words using `Hiculator.DELIMETER_DEFAULT` as the default delimeter/separator, and format `NumberToWord.FORMAT_DEFAULT`(see below) as the output format of the words in the answer.

 ```java
 public static final String evaluateToWords (String expression, int roundTo, int format)
 ```
 Similar to the above methods, allowing a constant (one of the below) to specify the output format of the words in the answer.

-Use any of the constants in the class `jorex.programs.ntw.NumberToWord` below to specify the format above.
+Use any of the constants found in the class `jorex.programs.ntw.NumberToWord` below to specify the format above.

 ```java
 public static final int FORMAT_DEFAULT